c0smicalchemist/Habiki-Contact-Hub/README.md

-# Yubin Dash - SMS API Middleware
+# Ibiki SMS - API Middleware

 A professional SMS API middleware platform that provides a secure passthrough service to ExtremeSMS.
 Hide your ExtremeSMS credentials from clients while managing pricing, credits, and usage tracking with multilingual support (English/Chinese).